DSBAENAR/DSBAENAR/README.md

 # About Me
-Systems Engineer from Escuela Colombiana de Ingeniería Julio Garavito, with 1 year of experience in deploying and managing cloud solutions, using AWS and Azure.
-Experience in[...]
+Systems Engineer from Escuela Colombiana de Ingeniería Julio Garavito, with 1 year of experience in deploying and managing cloud solutions using AWS and Azure.
+Experience in project management, database administration, and optimization of technological processes.
+Problem-solving oriented, adaptable, and committed to continuous improvement and the development of efficient and innovative technological solutions.

 # Education
 ## **Escuela Colombiana de Ingeniería Julio Garavito**,  in Computer Science -- Bogotá, CO2027